Geegoopuzzle (GGP) Price Tops $1.58 on Exchanges

-Geegoopuzzle (GGP) traded down 0% against the U.S. dollar during the 24-hour period ending at 14:00 PM Eastern on November 18th.
-Geegoopuzzle has a market cap of $236.83 million and $36,383.12 worth of Geegoopuzzle was traded on exchanges in the last day.
-One Geegoopuzzle token can currently be bought for about $1.58 or 0.00004295 BTC on exchanges.
-In the last seven days, Geegoopuzzle has traded 10.3% lower against the U.S. dollar.
+Geegoopuzzle (GGP) traded 0.1% higher against the dollar during the 1-day period ending at 20:00 PM ET on November 19th.
+One Geegoopuzzle token can currently be bought for approximately $1.58 or 0.00004239 BTC on popular exchanges.
+Geegoopuzzle has a total market cap of $237.12 million and $20,289.78 worth of Geegoopuzzle was traded on exchanges in the last 24 hours.
+In the last seven days, Geegoopuzzle has traded 1.4% higher against the dollar.

 - NXM (NXM) traded flat against the dollar and now trades at $57.03 or 0.00200723 BTC.